 You will need to start living life for yourself!

 This blog is written and inspired by the personal experiences and observations of myself and a few other university students and graduates.
 Each of us have had struggles and success in different areas of life after high school, and below are the do’s and don’ts from our personal experiences!

 If you have chosen to go down the tertiary education pathway, here is how to prepare for university in Australia!

 For those going to university, Orientation Week (commonly called O Week) marks the start of uni life, and it’s important to start strong by having full attendance!

 Technically speaking, this week doesn’t include anything imperative to your academic study, but it does help introduce you to a wholesome university lifestyle.
 Attending O Week will help you become familiar with the campus, its main buildings, food options, and optimal study spots.
 More importantly, this is when you will meet other people from your course and start to form new friendships.

 During O Week, everyone is new and eager to meet new people, so talking to the people sitting around you is a lot less awkward.
 Also, you’ll be introduced to the various clubs at university, and joining them narrows down the thousands of strangers to a select few who share the same interests as you.

-Apart from making friends, there are many other administrative matters a new university student can learn during this week, including organizing a student ID, becoming familiar with transport options, getting a student mentor, etc.
+Apart from making friends, there are many other administrative matters a new university student can learn during this week, including organizing a student ID, becoming familiar with transport options, and getting a student mentor.

-In general, O Week gets you excited and motivated for your study, and the key to successful university life is maintaining a healthy level of motivation!
+In general, O Week at university gets you excited and motivated for your study, and the key to successful university life is maintaining a healthy level of motivation!